-In extremely cold, snowy and windy conditions, your safest option is to stay indoors, Rush experts say.
+In extremely cold, snowy and windy conditions, your safest option is to stay indoors.
 But if you do head outside, take precautions to avoid frostbite and hypothermia.

-First, put off any unnecessary trips outdoors until the weather is more moderate, says Edward Ward, MD, MPH, vice chairperson of emergency medicine at Rush University Medical Center.
+First, put off any unnecessary trips outdoors until the weather is more moderate.

 - Wear multiple layers of loose, warm clothing.
 In addition to keeping you warm, additional layers allow you to remove clothing that gets wet.